 The list could really go on and on.
 As long as the item is safe for children to handle, toss it in.
 The worst that could happen is they won’t use it.
 But… I bet they will.
 Open-ended sensory bins have a way of bringing out the kid inventor in everyone!

-**Update: This was originally published on January 16, 2015.
-It’s been THREE YEARS since I wrote this post, and our boys are still playing with this Tinker Box!
+**Update: It’s been THREE YEARS since I wrote this post, and our boys still play with their Tinker Box!
 Yes, his younger brother now joins him!
 We’re always adding bits and pieces to the mix.
 Creating keeps them engaged and busy for hours!
 Who knows what they’ll create tomorrow!

 What other items would you include in a tinker box?
 What kinds of activities keep your kids engaged for lengths of time?